RECEPTION

 We are preparing our children to have a love of learning through curiosity, risk taking and high levels of engagement inside and outside of our setting.
 We ensure our children have confidence in their own opinions and ideas, which assist in organising our activities and environment.
 Our children are provided with the knowledge and skills to become lifelong learners.

-The need and interests of the children, the environment and the time of year are reflected in our planning.
+The needs and interests of the children, the environment and the time of year are reflected in our planning.
 We organise the curriculum into topic areas and make connections to all seven areas of learning where possible.
 The children feel listened to and valued because they contribute to the planning process, which gives them ownership and improves their learning experience.

 Through play, children are encouraged to become independent learners as they access the different areas of learning.
 It is important at this early stage that children are provided with the skills necessary to identify and communicate their needs and wants, look after themselves and their belongings and make choices.
 This independence helps children to make sense of the world around them and provides them with opportunities to create, investigate and communicate.

 We place great importance on providing real-life learning opportunities, which helps children make links to the world around them.
 During the year, children will be taught woodwork skills, learn about various life cycles and explore the outdoor classroom.
 To spark curiosity and encourage imagination, we have real life objects, such as loose parts, china, historical objects, natural materials and our role-play area reflects this allowing the children to experiment in a safe environment.
+The children will also visit the EY Forest School area each week to enhance learning opportunities.

-My name is Mrs Dean and I have worked at The John Bamford Primary School for 14 years.
+My name is Mrs Dean and I have worked at The John Bamford Primary School for 15 years.
 I am an experienced teacher and member of the Senior Leadership Team.
 Teaching children from Reception to Year 6, has given me a valuable insight into how children learn across the primary curriculum.
 Since having two children of my own, I have become fascinated in learning about the foundations of education and how they shape our children as individuals.
 I am dedicated to making sure every child has the very best start in education.
 In my spare time I love to play with my children, spend time with my family, read and draw.